 Challenging: looking at written descriptions in new ways as you both generate and follow them to recreate a drawing of a geometric design

-Broadening: acquiring new information and skills by understanding how simple rules can generate complex patternsProblem Description
+Broadening: acquiring new information and skills by understanding how simple rules can generate complex patterns

+READ MORE

+Problem Description

 Using a grid, you will be designing a geometric visual pattern.
 You will then create a set of written instructions (an algorithm) for another group to follow which will accurately generate your geometric pattern on another grid.